Zhili-Zhou/Language-Learning-Assistant/README.md

 #### 4. Run the frontend development server:

 ```
-npm start
+python gradio_frontend.py

 ```

-This will start the React development server, and you can access the frontend at http://localhost:3000

-You'll be able to ask questions, practice vocabulary, and learn grammar by interacting with the assistant.
+You'll be able to interact with the assistant.

 Enter a prompt, and the assistant will respond based on the language-learning tasks you request.

 ### Step 4: Running the Application

-With both the backend and frontend servers running, open http://localhost:3000 in your browser to start using the Language Learning Assistant.
+With both the backend and frontend servers running, open the shared link from gradio in your browser to start using the Language Learning Assistant.

 ## Contributing